-Cost: $1,800 – Plus cost of passport (if participant does not have one), immunizations, and spending money for travel/souvenirs.
+Cost: $1,800 – plus cost of passport (if participant does not have one), immunizations, and spending money for souvenirs

-This immersion is open to all Notre Dame Students, alumni and staff.
-The Guatemala Immersion will have 3-4 focus areas: health care, performing arts, environmental biology and education/athletics.
+This immersion is open to all Notre Dame students, alumni, and staff.
+The Guatemala Immersion will have three or four focus areas: health care, performing arts, environmental biology and education/athletics.
 For this reason, we are actively seeking students who are interested and skilled in these particular areas.
 Most of all, we are seeking students with a heart for service.

 More than 50 percent of the population lives below the poverty line, and the extent of poverty is even more severe among the rural and indigenous populations.
 According to the World Bank, 90 percent of the indigenous population in Guatemala lives in poverty.

 Education is a challenge in Guatemala.
-Approximately 30 percent of the population is considered illiterate and children only attend an average of 4 years of school.
+Approximately 30 percent of the population is considered illiterate, and children only attend an average of four years of school.
 There are 2 million children in Guatemala who do not attend school at all.
 The majority of these children are indigenous girls living in rural areas.

-Our specific destination is a small town named San Juan La Laguna which sits on the shore of breathtaking Atitlan Lake.
+Our specific destination is a small town named San Juan La Laguna, which sits on the shore of breathtaking Atitlan Lake.
 We will also have the opportunity to visit other cities on the way to and from San Juan, including Panajachel and the former capital of Guatemala, Antigua.
-It is possible that we may also have the opportunity to visit the ancient ruins of Iximche or climb the Pacaya Volcano.
+It is possible that we may also have the opportunity to visit the ancient ruins of Iximche.
 Although Atitlan Lake is a popular tourist destination, San Juan has managed to hold on to its small town feel and community values.
-While in San Juan, we will partner with a Christian elementary school, Nuevo Amanecer, and the neighborhood church, San Juan Bautista.
+While in San Juan, we will partner with a Christian elementary school, Nuevo Amanecer, and the neighborhood Catholic church, San Juan Bautista.

 We are traveling to Guatemala with the assistance of Covenant Merge Ministries.
-Merge Ministries has been in existence for over a decade and they have assisted thousands of people from the United States in their service travel to Latin America.
-They provide facilitators, translators, food preparation, tools, pre-trip planning and everything else we need for a good immersion experience.
+Merge Ministries has been in existence for more than 20 years and they have assisted thousands of people from the United States in their service travel to Latin America.
+They provide facilitators, translators, food preparation, tools, pre-trip planning, and everything else we need for a good immersion experience.

-This year, our Guatemala Immersion will focus on three or four areas: health care, performing arts, environmental biology and education/athletics.
+Our Guatemala Immersion focuses on three or four areas: healthcare, performing arts, environmental biology, and education/athletics.

-We are actively recruiting nursing majors to participate in this immersion so that we can engage in a variety of experiences focusing on health care in a developing country.
-We have contact with local health professionals in San Juan and they have offered to host our students at the public health clinic.
-There will be opportunities to work directly with people and learn about their health care needs.
+We are actively recruiting nursing majors to participate in this immersion so that we can engage in a variety of experiences focusing on healthcare in a developing country.
+We have contact with local health professionals in San Juan and in some of the surrounding villages.
+There will be opportunities to work directly with people and learn about their healthcare needs.

-Students who are not associated with the areas above are also welcome on the immersion.
-Many opportunities are available to teach in the local school subjects ranging from art to sexual education to athletics.
+For non-nursing students, there are many opportunities available to teach in the local school with subjects ranging from art to sexual education to music and athletics.
+Environmental Biology students will have opportunities to study the ecology of Lake Atitlan and also share their knowledge using hands-on activities and demonstrations with kids in the school.
 Service activities will be planned based on the unique makeup of the group.

-During the week, all immersion participants will learn about the rich culture and history of Guatemala by visiting the local school Nuevo Amanecer, neighborhood agencies, government officials, weaver cooperatives, and coffee farmers.
+During the week, all immersion participants will learn about the rich culture and history of Guatemala by visiting neighborhood agencies, marketplaces, weaver cooperatives, and coffee farmers.